-Figure one: Median wealth per adult
+Median wealth per adult

 Most Australians already enjoy long and healthy lives.
 In fact, the life expectancy of Australians in retirement has almost doubled in the last 150 years thanks to better lifestyles and healthcare services.
 Australia is second only to Japan in both longevity and healthy longevity.

 Even more strikingly, since the introduction of compulsory superannuation, Australians at retirement have gained an extra decade of longevity.
 In other words, since 1992 the average lifespan has extended ten years.
 In earlier times it took many decades (or even centuries) to achieve this.

 It’s estimated that retirees aged 65 now will live on average until 84 (men) and 87 (women), surviving longer than most in the world.
 The blessing of longevity is a new and extended phase of life which will endure well past 90 for many people.
 The curse is that all individuals need to plan for uncertain longevity well past average life expectancy (longevity risk).

 While we should celebrate a new and extended phase of life, it makes planning a challenge.
 Australians can expect to live—and need to plan for—around 25-30 years in retirement.